 Faustino Bernadett: Philanthropist and Lover of Language Learning

 Dr. Faustino Bernadett has always wanted to give back.
-Throughout his career, he has done just that, giving his time, talents and money to countless philanthropic endeavors.
-One of his proudest achievements was being able to facilitate the lead gift to the Smithsonian Latino Center, which is dedicated to the preservation of Latino history and culture, engagement of Latino communities, and advancement of Latino representation in the United States.
+He has done just that throughout his career, giving his time, talents, and money to countless philanthropic endeavors.
+One of his proudest achievements was facilitating the lead gift to the Smithsonian Latino Center, which is dedicated to the preservation of Latino history and culture, engagement of Latino communities, and advancement of Latino representation in the United States.

-Faustino Bernadett (MD, MBA) has worked hard, along with his wife and other family members, to establish the Molina Family Gallery at the Smithsonian Latino Center.
+Faustino Bernadett (M.D., M.B.A.) has worked hard with his wife and other family members to establish the Molina Family Gallery at the Smithsonian Latino Center.
 The gallery – the first of its kind in the country -- is slated to open in 2021, thanks to a $10 million gift from the Molina family whose name the gallery will bear.
 This ground-breaking addition will become a permanent gallery dedicated to the Latino experience, opening in the Smithsonian National Museum of American History.

 Generosity Rooted in Inspiration